 Enter personal loans.

 This emerging financial tool is helping more consumers by the day.
-If used correctly, personal loans can help tame debt and make it more realistic to become debt-free.Check my rate for a personal loan for debt consolidation (Jul 15th, 2019)
+If used correctly, personal loans can help tame debt and make it more realistic to become debt-free.Check my eligibility for a personal loan to pay for debt consolidation (Sep 22nd, 2019)

 Are you paying credit card interest rates?
 Then you’re a candidate for debt consolidation

 The problem of debt is particularly acute because much of this general borrowing is far from cheap.

 One company that monitors these things reckons you should have expected to pay on average 19.24 percent APR on a new card you signed up for in June 2019.

 If you pile borrowing on that, and make only minimum payments, you’ll pay a small fortune in interest.